devonfaraday/Alarm/README.md

 Build a static table view as the detail view for creating and editing alarms.

-1. Static table views do not need to have UITableViewDataSource functions implemented.
+ Static table views do not need to have UITableViewDataSource functions implemented.
 Instead, you can create outlets and actions from your prototype cells directly onto the view controller (in this case `AlarmDetailTableViewController`) as you would with other types of views.
-2. If you haven't already, go to your Storyboard, select your detail table view and in the Attribute Inspector change the style to grouped and the sections to 3.
-3. In section 1, drag a date picker onto the prototype cell and add proper constraints.
-4. In section 2, drag a text field onto the prototype cell and add the proper constraints and placeholder text.
-5. In section 3, drag a button onto the prototype cell and add the proper constraints and title.
-This button will be used to enable/disable existing alarms.
-6. Create IBOutlets for the three items listed above, and create and IBAction for the button titled `enableButtonTapped`.
-7. If you haven't already, add a bar button item to the right side of the navigation bar, change it to system item Save in the Attribute Inspector, and create an IBAction called `saveButtonTapped`.
-    * You will need to add a Navigation Item to the Navigation Bar before you can add the bar button.

 ### Understanding Alarm Model Object

-You have been given a file called ```Alarm.swift``` that contains your Alarm model object.
+You have been given a file called ``Alarm.swift`` that contains your Alarm model object.
 This model object makes extensive use of NSDates and NSDateComponents.
 Although we did not make you create this class from scratch, we expect you to understand why it was made and how each line of code works.

 Create an Alarm model class that will hold a fireTimeFromMidnight, name, an enabled property, and computed properties for fireDate and fireTimeAsString.
 The fireTimeFromMidnight property will store the time of day that the alarm should go off.
 The fireDate property will be used in part 2 of this project to schedule notifications to the user for the alarm, and the fireTimeAsString will be used to display the time of day that the alarm should go off.